 Read outside temperature with Ubuntu part 1

-I was wondering how low or high is going temperature in my cabinet and decided to buy module for measuring temperature over USB.
-I order this modul over Ebay and pluged in my home Ubuntu server.
+I was wondering how low or high is going temperature in my cabinet and decided to buy a module for measuring temperature over USB.
+I ordered this module from eBay and plugged it into my home Ubuntu server.

 [421796.525432] input: RDing TEMPerV1.4 as /devices/pci0000:00/0000:00:12.0/usb4/4-5/4-5:1.0/0003:0C45:7401.0005/input/input5